Our Dedicated Senseis and Instructors

 Katsuhiko Takayama

-Since Joining the USYD Kendo club in 2010, Takayama Sensei has grown the club to be the biggest in Australia!
+Since Joining the USYD Kendo club in 2010, Takayama Sensei has grown USYD Kendo club to be the biggest in Australia!

-After graduating from Saitama University in Education, Takayama Sensei was a formal finalist in the All-Japan Universities tournament and has experience coaching over 6 different kendo teams worldwide.
+After graduating from Saitama University in Education, Takayama Sensei was a finalist in the All-Japan Universities tournament, and has experience coaching over 6 different kendo teams worldwide.

-Takayama Sensei's methodological approach in coaching has proven success with students winning multiple championships spanning across, University Nationals and State Kendo Championships, Australian kendo championships, as well as top 8 result at the recent 2024 World Kendo Championships.
+Takayama Sensei's methodological approach in coaching has proven success with students winning multiple championships spanning across, University Nationals and State Kendo Championships, Australian kendo championships, as well as top 3 and Top 8 results at the recent 2024 World Kendo Championships.

 Ervin Peng